 1. The GRE wins on total tax cost for most estates wound up within 3 years.

-The graduated-rate advantage on estate income (~$30,000/year for 3 years = $90,000) plus the tiered capital gains inclusion (saving ~$22,300) exceeds the alter ego trust's $36,750 probate savings.
-If the estate will be administered and distributed within 36 months, the GRE is the financially superior structure.
+The graduated-rate advantage on estate income (~$30,000/year for 3 years = $90,000) exceeds the alter ego trust's $36,750 probate savings.
+Capital gains tax at death is the same dollar amount in both structures under the flat 50% inclusion rate.
+If the estate will be administered and distributed within 36 months and generates meaningful investment income, the GRE is the financially superior structure.

 2. The alter ego trust wins on incapacity, privacy, and speed.